 The full moon won’t sweep through the Earth’s umbra again until May 26, 2021.
 But the moon will swing well north of the antisolar point, to display the second-shortest total lunar eclipse of the 21st century (2001 to 2100).

-The full moon won’t meet up with the antisolar point until it barely grazes the center of the Earth’s shadow during the total lunar eclipse of May 16, 2022.
+The full moon won’t meet up with the antisolar point until it barely grazes the center of the Earth’s dark shadow during the total lunar eclipse of May 16, 2022.

 You have to be on the nighttime side of Earth to see the moon at the instant it turns full.